-Seven pathology residents from two hospital training programs in Connecticut, four medical students from the University of Connecticut Health Center and one student from the University of New Haven spent an elective rotation at the Chief Medical Examiner's Office.
-Twenty-four pathology master degree candidates from Quinnipiac College spent a rotation observing and assisting in the performance of autopsies during this period.
+Pathology residents from hospital training programs in Connecticut, medical students from the University of Connecticut Health Center and from the University of New Haven typically spend an elective rotation at the Chief Medical Examiner's Office.
+Pathology master degree candidates from Quinnipiac College spend a rotation observing and assisting in the performance of autopsies during this period.

 The Office of the Chief Medical Examiner continues its ongoing initiative to continuously improve the quality and delivery of its critical services in a timely, efficient and caring manner, and is committed to the letter and spirit of equal opportunity and affirmative action for all.